May 16, 2021

-Confessions are an integral part of any civilized melting pot justice system.
+Confessions are an essential part of any civilized melting pot justice system, for a reason.

 A good way of understanding a culture’s stance towards crime is to study their stance towards individual development.